ZacSiegel/Data-Structures-and-Algorithms/README.md

-# Leetcode 75
+# Leetcode Interview prep
-Repo for solutions from Leetcode 75 / Blind 75
-Solved in JavaScript and python3
+Repo for solutions from Leetcode for studying data structures and algorithms Using Blind 75 as rough guide for which problem types to focus on Solved in JavaScript, TypeScript and python3